continuouspipe/continuouspipe/documentation/content/configuration/tasks.md

   - `sha1` - the SHA1 of the given commit
 * `pull_request` contains the following properties:
   - `labels` - an array of the labels on the pull request
-  - `title` - the name of the pull request
+  - `title` - the title of the pull request

 ## Retrieving Task Information